When You Arrive

 The International Manager, Mrs Stephenson, will ask to see your passport and insurance so that she can take a copy.
 She will also talk about your bank account and will help you if you need to set up a new one.
 Then she will take you to the EL class to meet the teachers and students.
-You will stay there until you can meet with the Principal, Mrs Miller.
+You will stay there until you can meet with the Principal, Mrs Davidson.
 While you are in the EL class you will be given a tour of the school, and another international student (buddy) will help you to find your way around.
 They will talk about what time you can have morning tea and when lunchtime is.
 Feel free to ask about anything you like, all the international students understand how you feel.

 Bring a pen and paper, your lunch and money or bank card to buy books (about $200).

 At 8.40am, come to the school office and pick up your timetable.
 Take it to the EL class and your new buddy will explain how it works.
 You will have a form (home room) class and you will have a buddy there too.

 Once you feel ready, you can start going to class.
 Your teacher will be expecting you.
 When the bell rings, you will go to your next class.

 In each class your subject teacher will tell you what books you need to buy and give you a list with prices.

 You can buy your books from the school office and someone in your subject class will help you to do this.